hopsayer/vless-win-starter-simple/README.md

 ```
 internet-enabler/
 ├── prepare-and-start.bat
-└── config.json (your version based on config-filled-fake.json)
+├── config.json (your version based on config-filled-fake.json)
+└── sing-box.exe
 ```

 ## How to use